rydmike/flex_color_scheme/README.md

     `ButtonTextTheme.primary`, plus minor changes to padding and tap target size.
 These modifications make the old buttons almost match the default design and look of their corresponding newer buttons.
-    Thus the `RaisedButton` looks
+    Thus, the `RaisedButton` looks
     very similar to `ElevatedButton`, `OutlineButton` to `OutlinedButton` and `FlatButton` to `TextButton`.
 There are some differences in margins and looks, especially in dark-mode, but they are very similar.

     This is a button style we used before the introduction of the new buttons with their improved defaults.
-It just happened to be very close, since theme was based on how things looked in the Material design guide already prior to Flutter releasing the new buttons that fully implement the correct Material design.
+It just happened to be very close, since the theme was based on how things looked in the Material design guide already prior to Google releasing the new Flutter Material buttons that fully implement the correct Material design.

-    The newer buttons are still nicer, especially when it comes to their interactions and all the theming options they provide, but they are a bit verbose to theme.
+    The newer buttons are nicer, especially when it comes to their interactions and all the theming options they provide, but they are a bit verbose to theme.
 If you want to make custom styled buttons we still recommend using the newer buttons instead of the old